kaliop-uk/ezmigrationbundle/README.md

 #### Setting up a dedicated test environment for the bundle

-A safer choice to run the tests of the bundle is to set up a dedicated environment, as done when the test suite is run on Travis.
+A safer choice to run the tests of the bundle is to set up a dedicated environment, similar to the one used when the test suite is run on Travis.
 The advantages are multiple: one one hand you can start with any version of eZPublish you want; on the other you will be more confident that the tests will still pass on Travis.
 The disadvantages are that you will need Docker and Docker-compose, and that the environment you will use will look